Confederation of Mongolian Trade Unions

 The CMTU was affiliated with the World Federation of Trade Unions until 1991.
 It has since joined the International Trade Union Confederation.

-CMTU was previously tied to the Mongolian People's Revolutionary Party, but in 1990 the link between the party and trade union was broken.
+The CMTU was previously tied to the Mongolian People's Revolutionary Party, the former sole legal party of the Mongolian People's Republic.
+In 1990, after the 1990 Democratic Revolution, the link between the party and the trade union was broken.